Interplay between time and energy in bosonic noisy quantum metrology: Hamiltonian parameter estimation

+Here, the variable $t$ represents the sensing time, which starts \emph{after} having reached the steady state in the cavity.
+In principle, the total duration of the protocol should also take into account the time needed to reach the steady state (as it requires interacting with the system as well).
+Nevertheless, if the total time is far larger than the relaxation time of the system $t\gg 1/\Gamma$, the time spent to obtain the steady state is negligible.
+Thus, the SNR \eqref{eq:snrcont} saturates the bound \eqref{eq:qfifreq} for large times, showing that a coherent state input and time-continuous photodetection of the reflected signal are optimal when $t\gg 1/\Gamma$.
+Otherwise, if the total time is constrained to be shorter than the relaxation time, even in this scenario involving control and readout of the system through input-output modes, the optimal strategy involves squeezing.

+It should be stressed that for $\omega\approx\omega_0$ and $\gamma \approx \Gamma $, the expectation value of the output photons in mode $c_{\t{out}}$ is around zero, which makes the protocol very unstable for even minimal changes of the coupling constant or any additional uncertainty induced during the measurement~\cite{gorecki2022quantum,kurdzialek2023measurement,girotti2024optimal}.
+From a practical point of view, it would be more stable to work around the point $|\omega-\omega_0|\sim \Gamma$, for which the SNR still gives a linear scaling in $N_{ss}t/\Gamma$, but with a different proportionality constant smaller than $4$, see App. \ref{app:cont} for the full derivation and a more detailed discussion.

-The bound ensures us that this problem cannot be overcome even with more advanced methods and applying additional entanglement with an ancilla and/or action during evolution.
-Especially, in~\cite{alushi2024optimality} the additional squeezing term $+\epsilon(a^{\dag 2}+a^2)$ has been added to \eqref{eq:model}, which results in critical behavior around the point $\epsilon=\sqrt{\omega^2+\Gamma^2}$.
-As shown, it allows for arbitrary lengthening of quadratic scaling time, while simultaneously reducing the scaling constant and effectively leading to an analogous result.
+The bound guarantees that the asymptotic linear scaling cannot be overcome even with more advanced methods, such as coherent or measurement-based feedback or a nonclassical (entangled or squeezed) input field.
+For example, in~\cite{alushi2024optimality} the additional squeezing term $+\epsilon(a^{\dag 2}+a^2)$ has been added to the Hamiltonian in \eqref{eq:model}, which results in critical behavior around the point $\epsilon=\sqrt{\omega^2+\Gamma^2}$.
+As shown, it allows for arbitrary lengthening of quadratic scaling time, while simultaneously reducing the scaling constant and effectively leading to the same scaling $\sim N t/\Gamma$ in the long-time limit.

-Note that here we assume that $n_E$ is a constant independent on $\omega$.
-This is a common and good approximation, as typically the knowledge about $\omega$ which could be taken from measuring $n_E$ is negligible.
-Yet, one should remember, that in reality, a more reasonable assumption is $n_E=1/(e^{\hbar\omega/k_BT}-1)$, which becomes relevant if the measurement is performed on a steady state~\cite{ostermann2023temperature}.